 Under Article 16/7 of the Communiqué, for a period of three years following the launch of a crowdfunding campaign, shareholders who have a significant influence over the fundraising company may not voluntarily transfer their shares to third parties.
 However, cases of universal succession, qualified investors, and transfers to other shareholders of the company are expressly excluded from the scope of the transfer restriction.
 This paragraph regulates the same subject matter as Article 493 of the Turkish Commercial Code No. 6102, which contains the “escape clause” mechanism.(Click here to access our article containing detailed information about the escape clause.)

 The types of acquisition and transferees excluded under the Communiqué are, pursuant to the TCC escape clause, subject to that mechanism; therefore, in accordance with the hierarchy of norms, the provisions of the TCC—being superior legislation—must prevail.
-However, we do not agree with the view that, for the escape clause to prevent a transfer, a transfer restriction must also be предусмотр in the articles of association of the company that raised funds through crowdfunding.
+However, we do not agree with the view that, for the escape clause to prevent a transfer, a transfer restriction must also be provided for in the company’s articles of association that raised funds through crowdfunding.
 The existence of a provision in the articles of association is a requirement only for the contractual linkage (articles-based restriction) set out under paragraph 1 of the relevant TCC article.

 Where an articles-based restriction applies, the “just cause” must be specified in the articles of association.
-In order to be valid vis-à-vis investors, we are of the view that such restrictions should also be stated in the information form.
-Nevertheless, in a concrete dispute, questions such as whether the transfer of shares may be requested by court order despite a refusal based on a just cause not stated in the information form, and whether corporate effect would arise, must be assessed separately.
-In such evaluation, TCC Article 493 and the Communiqué provisions must be interpreted together.
+To be valid vis-à-vis investors, we are of the view that such restrictions should also be stated in the information form.
+Nevertheless, in a concrete dispute, questions such as whether the transfer of shares may be ordered by the court despite a refusal based on a just cause not stated in the information form, and whether a corporate effect would arise, must be assessed separately.
+In such an evaluation, TCC Article 493 and the Communiqué provisions must be interpreted together.

 The application of the Communiqué’s share transfer restriction rule to bearer shares requires a separate assessment.
 Since bearer shares cannot be restricted in transfer, an evaluation must be made in terms of the Central Securities Depository (Merkezi Kayıt Kuruluşu) and the company’s authority to approve.

-When EU and US legislation is examined regarding investors’ transfer of shares to other persons, it is observed that significant restrictions exist, which has slowed the development of a secondary market for crowdfunding.
+When EU and US legislation on the transfer of shares by investors to third parties is examined, it is observed that significant restrictions exist, which have slowed the development of a secondary market for crowdfunding.
 In Türkiye, similar restrictions on investors’ transfer of shares are not encountered.

 Legal Nature of Crowdfunding Agreements

-The legal nature of the agreement between the platform and the fundraising party is compared to an intermediary relationship in a public offering process.
+The legal nature of the agreement between the platform and the fundraising party is compared to that of an intermediary relationship in a public offering.
 According to this view, the legal nature of the agreement is best characterised as a “best efforts” intermediation.
 On the other hand, the Communiqué imposes certain obligations upon crowdfunding platforms.
 However, these obligations do not mean that the platform operates independently of the fundraising company’s instructions.

 Between the platform and the investors, a membership agreement is executed.
-There is a doctrinal view that this agreement constitutes an agency agreement aimed at managing the process of concluding purchase and sale contracts.
+There is a doctrinal view that this agreement constitutes an agency agreement intended to manage the process of concluding purchase and sale contracts.

 CONCLUSION

-In brief, crowdfunding in Turkey means collecting funds from the public for investment purposes through a crowdfunding platform.
+In brief, crowdfunding in Turkey refers to the collection of funds from the public for investment purposes via a crowdfunding platform.
 This investment is not deemed a public offering.
 Although debt-based crowdfunding has been introduced into Turkish legislation as one of the two crowdfunding types, it has not been sufficient to ensure widespread preference.
 However, if economic conditions change, it may begin to be used in practice.

 It is mandatory to provide detailed information in the information form regarding the shares of a company that raises funds through crowdfunding in Turkey, since there is a disclosure obligation regarding its shareholding structure.
-Restrictions have also been imposed on the scope of activity of the fundraising venture company, which is therefore significant in terms of the articles of association.
+Restrictions have also been imposed on the fundraising venture’s scope of activity, which is significant under the articles of association.
 Moreover, the Crowdfunding Communiqué contains a provision restricting the exit of shareholders with significant influence over the company.
 These rules must be assessed in light of the articles-based restriction and escape clause provisions set out under Article 493 of the Turkish Commercial Code.
 Under the hierarchy of norms, priority should be given to Article 493.

 REFERENCES